Skip to content

 type: "ancestor"

-from: "properties.workplace_sgu" # the workplace unit set by workplace assignment...
+from: "properties.workplace_mgu" # set by workplace_mgu_assignment.yaml

 # How to form mode_class, and which class this instance handles: